sealovedmoon/MermyLinux/README.md

 - Fish shell with TIDE for users
 - Uhh... we'll find out more one day

+## The live user is "mermy", and its password is "mermy"
+No, I don't know how to set up automatic login right now

 I advise you to literally never install this distribution on bare metal with the expectation that it will work, let alone be able to daily drive it.
 Purely made for fun and testing purposes.
 Expect very minimal maintenance, as this is work-in-progress, I don't know what the hell I'm doing, and I am usually lazy.